-Hope is revealed in Amos by showing us that although the curse of judgment is inevitable, it is penultimate; it does not have the final word.
+From Amos we learn that, although the curse of judgment is inevitable, it is penultimate; it does not have the final word.
+Hope does.
 Similarly, the cross is penultimate; death does not have the final word; the risen Christ does.
 In the unfolding of God’s redemptive story, hope gets the final word because God is faithful to his covenant people.

 This comment from Roy Clements should not be lost on us: